 I have always enjoyed telling stories.
 I started my first journal when I was in first grade, before I could even spell with accuracy.
 I wrote about what I knew—my kitten, my two big brothers, my summer camp on Lake Winnisquam in New Hampshire.

-This desire to set things down on paper led to my English degree from Westfield State College, and that steered me into a 15-year career as a reporter for the Daily Hampshire Gazette and Springfield Newspapers.
+This desire to set thoughts down on paper led to my English degree from Westfield State College, and that steered me into a 15-year career as a reporter for the Daily Hampshire Gazette and Springfield Newspapers.
 I wrote about what was happening around me, telling stories about everything from pets to politicians, death to disability, confrontations and celebrations.
 I learned to listen with compassion, explain with precision, and follow my developing nose for news.
 Every day, my stories told people things they didn’t already know.

 I brought this long-time, well-rounded background with me in 1998 to my work with Beetle Press.
 I apply my words and wisdom in many different ways now.
 I develop books that come from the hearts of authors.
 I craft press releases for organization leaders that translate into news stories and on-air time on radio or television.
 And I write marketing pieces from brochures to blogs to help organizations raise awareness.